peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public uint AsUInt32();

 Converts this object to a 32-bit unsigned integer.
-The return value will be truncated as necessary.
+The return value will e truncated as necessary.

 <b>Return Value:</b>